72nd NHK Kōhaku Uta Gassen

 The 72nd NHK Kōhaku Uta Gassen (第72回NHK紅白歌合戦) was the 2021 (Reiwa 3) edition of NHK's television special Kōhaku Uta Gassen, held on December 31, 2021, live from the hall A of Tokyo International Forum (Tokyo, Japan), and broadcast in Japan through NHK General Television and NHK Radio 1, and worldwide through TV Japan (US only) and NHK World Premium.
 Yo Oizumi, Haruna Kawaguchi & Mayuko Wakuda served as show hosts.
-The Red team won this event.
+The Red Team won this event.

 About the show

 This year's edition took place on Tokyo International Forum, since the usual venue, NHK Hall is currently undergoing renovations, to be done in time for the 73rd edition (2022).
 Starting this year, there will be no longer separate hosts for the Red and White team.
 Instead, the hosts will share duties with the general host, encouraging the performers, regardless of their gender.
 The theme for the 72nd edition is "Colorful", based on an idea of "I want to make the world as colorful as possible on the last night of 2021".
 The new logo for the show is also introduced: it is a gradient image that goes from red to white.

 This was the first edition in two years to be held with an audience, with a certain number of spectators.
 After 50 appearances (the last being in 2020), Hiroshi Itsuki announced that he will not participate in this Kouhaku during a concert held on October 17.

 Once again, Shunichi Tokura conducted the choir in the closing song "Hotaru no Hikari".

 On December 25, Seiko Matsuda, who was scheduled to participate in the event, announced that she would withdraw from the event due to the sudden death of her daughter Sayaka Kanda.

 On December 27, the performance order was revealed.
 LiSA and Hiromi Go will open the show, while Masaharu Fukuyama and MISIA (who makes her second consecutive Ootori) will repeat their closing acts from last year.
 Rehearsals took place from December 28 until the morning of the live show.

+Due to copyright reasons, LiSA's performance from her song "Homura" could not be shown on the NHK World Premium broadcast (due to the use of scenes from the anime Demon Slayer), with only the artist's photo, in this case, LiSA, being shown.